HURRICANE RECOVERY: Wisconsin Nurses Visit Territory to Help Victims of Storms

 “The next step is that we will be working to get the children that do have impairments glasses and hearing aids if needed,” Owley said.
 “Right away, they found kids that really need glasses but just didn’t have the resources.”

 Owley said the union is currently discussing the logistics of getting the schoolchildren the resources they need.
+With many hearing impaired students needing something similar to hearing amplifiers and other audio and visual aids.

 Doherty said an important thing she took from the trip was that the islands are still in need of assistance as a whole, even months after the hurricanes.